 Accordingly the current maturities with respect to the Principal repayment of the Term Ioan I and Funded Interest Term Ioan have been updated as per the COVID moratorium granted by RBI vide its circular dated 27th March 2020.
-As on 31st March 2021 the Moratorium has been effected for the Union bank of India & State Bank of India as per the communications received from them.
-Accordingly the Interest dues for the period March 2020 to August 2020 for Union Bank of India & State bank of India have been transferred to the Outstanding Principal dues as the same is payable at the end of the Repayment schedule and Ioan tenure.
+Accordingly the Moratorium has been effected for the Union bank of India & State Bank of India as per the communications received from them.
+The Interest dues for the period March 2020 to August 2020 for Union Bank of India & State bank of India have been transferred to the Outstanding Principal dues as the same is payable at the end of the Repayment schedule and Ioan tenure in accordance with the RBI Circular.